DGBEATS/WordleLike-Game/README.md

 ### Prerequisites

 1. These codes can be run using [Replit](https://replit.com/~).
+2. In the same directory as the code, create a txt file called "wordle_words" where c=you can store the 5 letter words of your choosing.
+(Separate the word with indented spaces, an example txt file is included.)
-2. No further prerequisites are needed unless you would like to run the code on a local IDE.
+3. No further prerequisites are needed unless you would like to run the code on a local IDE.

 ### Steps
 1. Open the Replit website page and create a new space to paste the code.